COPS-IITBHU/csoc18-week5/README.md

 + A [Centralized repo](https://github.com/rosarior/awesome-django) for books on Django, website ideas and more
 + For ideas related to django frontend, refer [this](https://django-frontend-skeleton.readthedocs.io/en/latest/)

+## Brownie Points

++ A Logical Roadmap - Not just a website with bunch of features
++ Backend models(prefer SQL) with a simple database
++ UI/UX of the website
++ Django Forms
++ Google Analytics integration
++ User login/profile
++ Social Media integration
++ Using external API's
++ List/QuerySet iterators in python
++ Misc - directory structure and neat code

 ## Contributing guidelines

 + Fork this repo